seowxft/AO3Scraper/README.md

 </p>

 ## License
-[radiolarian's AO3Scraper](https://github.com/radiolarian/AO3Scraper) is licensed under the Creative Commons Attribution-Non Commercial 4.0 International (CC BY-NC 4.0).
-Feel free to use the other analysis scripts and adapt it however you want, but never for commerical use.
+[radiolarian's AO3Scraper](https://github.com/radiolarian/AO3Scraper) and [alexwlchan's ao3 API](https://github.com/alexwlchan/ao3) are licensed under the Creative Commons Attribution-Non Commercial 4.0 International (CC BY-NC 4.0).
+Feel free to use the other scripts and adapt it however you want, but never for commerical use.